Join our network of Nearly 500 Peer Mentor Volunteers

-For those who are post-treatment, or have cared for a loved one with cancer, and are looking for an accessible, safe way to give back, being a Cancer Hope Network Support Volunteer can be the next step on your cancer journey.
+For those who are post-treatment, or have cared for a loved one with cancer, and are looking for an accessible, safe way to give back, being a Cancer Hope Network Peer Mentor can be the next step on your cancer journey.

-Each of our nearly 500 Support Volunteers is at least one-year post-treatment, successfully undergoing maintenance therapies, or served as a caregiver to a loved one with cancer and are 18+ years old.
+Each of our nearly 500 Peer Mentors is at least one-year post-treatment, successfully undergoing maintenance therapies, or served as a caregiver to a loved one with cancer and are 18+ years old.

 How it works